Combined authorities and combined county authorities: Norfolk and Suffolk

-The original proposal was for a Norfolk and Suffolk Combined Authority, before it was replaced with an East Anglia proposal including Cambridgeshire and Peterborough.
+The original proposal was for a Norfolk and Suffolk CA, before it was replaced with an East Anglia proposal including Cambridgeshire and Peterborough.
 The East Anglia plan failed, reverting to the original two plans.
 Whilst the Cambridgeshire and Peterborough plan succeeded, the Norfolk and Suffolk plan failed, with King's Lynn and West Norfolk Borough Council voting to reject the deal, and Norfolk County Council cancelling a subsequent planned meeting on the topic.
 Attention then moved to separate single-county deals for Norfolk and Suffolk individually.

 Norfolk's District and County Councils previously disagreed over the election of a mayor.
 The government and the county council signed a devolution agreement on 8 December 2022, which included the creation of an elected mayor with the title Elected Leader.
 Subject to consultation, and council and parliamentary approval, it was hoped that the first Elected Leader would have been elected in 2024 to coincide with the police and crime commissioner elections.

 Suffolk County Council's plans for a county-wide deal were supported by the constituent district councils with backing from its local MPs, although opposing a mayoral deal.
 Suffolk County Council signed a devolution agreement with the Department for Levelling up, Housing and Communities in December 2022, which included an Elected Leader who would have led the County Council.

-In September 2024, following the 2024 United Kingdom general election, the new Labour government decided against pursuing single authority devolution deals, instead preferring the formation of multi-authority combined authorities.
+In September 2024, following the 2024 United Kingdom general election, the new Labour government decided against pursuing single authority devolution deals, instead preferring the formation of multi-authority CAs or CCAs.
 Thus plans for Elected Leaders in Norfolk and Suffolk were dropped.
-A joint Norfolk and Suffolk mayoral combined authority was instead proposed in November 2024 alongside a reorganisation of the existing two-tier local government structures in to a smaller number of unitary authorities.
+A joint Norfolk and Suffolk mayoral CCA was instead proposed in November 2024 alongside a reorganisation of the existing two-tier local government structures in to a smaller number of unitary authorities.